JetBrains/amper/docs/Usage.md

 See [the setup instructions](Setup.md) to configure your IDE and the environment.

-Open an Amper project as usual by pointing at the folder with the main `settings.gradle.kts` file:
+Open an Amper project as usual by [pointing at the root folder](https://www.jetbrains.com/guide/java/tutorials/import-project/open-project/).

 To run an application: